Skip to main content

 The createTemplateAction takes an object which specifies the following:

-• id - a unique ID for your custom action.
+• id - A unique ID for your custom action.
 We encourage you to namespace these in some way so that they won't collide with future built-in actions that we may ship with the scaffolder-backend plugin.

 • schema.input - A zod or JSON schema object for input values to your function